jkli-2/CaRL/PlanT/README.md

 ```

 ## Training 🏋️
 You can train a model by running the `lit_train.py` script, you can find the relevant parameters in the [config.yaml](config/config.yaml) and [PlanT.yaml](config/model/PlanT.yaml) files.
 The dataset can be found on [HuggingFace](https://huggingface.co/datasets/autonomousvision/PDM_Lite_Carla_LB2/tree/main).
-Since it also contains RGB and LiDAR data, we provide a lighter, json-only version at [TODO]().
+Since it also contains RGB and LiDAR data, we provide a lighter, json-only version [here](https://1drv.ms/f/c/c3093771788ecd57/Eo5BiMk14qZCh2KG91g9pR4BsYBvORXvTBc_gQpT7YoeXA?e=7Degnz).
 If you prefer not to use WandB online, you can run `WANDB_MODE="offline" python lit_train.py`.
 If you're running the training on a cluster, you might want to change the path in `tmp_folder` to the node's SSD.

 # Have fun experimenting! 🧪
 If you have any questions or problems, feel free to open an issue :)